frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 God\'s mercy is infinite.
 It\'s greater than His justice.
 He\'s the Father of mercy.
 He sees in secret and He wishes to reveal the mystery of His love.

 Modern man needs mercy.
 John Paul II said that "mercy is another word for love. ...
 One of the principal themes of Our Lord\'s preaching was mercy," in fresh aspects all the time.
-"Luke\'s Gospel is the Gospel of mercy" (cf. John Paul II, Encyclical, *Dives in misericordia*, Point 3, November 30, 1980).
+"Luke\'s Gospel is the Gospel of mercy" (*cf*.
+John Paul II, Encyclical, *Dives in misericordia*, Point 3, November 30, 1980).

 Christ reveals the content of the mercy of God.
 He wants that our lives will be guided by mercy and love.
 Christ is the model of mercy towards others.

 "The merciful shall obtain mercy" (Matt.
 5:7).
 Mercy signifies a special power of love that prevails over sin.

-The subtleties of love become manifest in God\'s mercy.
+"The subtleties of love become manifest in God\'s mercy."
 Mercy is a notion that pertains to God, but also to men.
 It\'s a sign of the closeness of man to God.
-"Contrasted with God\'s justice, it is more powerful and more profound" (cf. John Paul II, *Ibid*.).
+"Contrasted with God\'s justice, it is more powerful and more profound" (*cf*.
+John Paul II, *ibid*.).

 You could say that today God has thrown a party during which we can receive God\'s infinite mercy.
 He invites us to go to the party to receive His mercy, the eternal wedding feast.